futurice/lobby/README.md

     $ gem install sass

 ####Bower####
-We're going to use the Bower Package Manager to manage the front-end packages, in order to install it make sure you've installed Node.js and npm, then install bower globally using npm:
+We use the Bower Package Manager to manage the front-end packages, in order to install it make sure you've installed Node.js and npm, then install bower globally using npm:

     $ npm install -g bower

 ####Grunt####
-We're going to use the Grunt Task Runner to automate the development process, in order to install it make sure you've installed Node.js and npm, then install grunt globally using npm:
+We use the Grunt Task Runner to automate the development process, in order to install it make sure you've installed Node.js and npm, then install grunt globally using npm:

     $ npm install -g grunt-cli
-Note: Your user might not have the permissions to install package globally, so use a super user or sudo or run with admin privileges for windows command
+Note: Your user might not have the permissions to install package globally, so use a super user or sudo or run with admin privileges in Windows.

 Ensure you have Sails installed on your machine by executing the following commands: